jenningscouk/jenningscouk.github.io/index.md

         <div class="container">
             <div class="row">
                 <div class="col-lg-12 text-center">
-                    <h1>Supplier audit specialists</h1>
+                    <h2>Supplier audit specialists</h2>
-                    <h1><p class="lead">Here at Jennings Consulting we pride ourselves in conducting professional supplier audits for a variety of industry sectors.
+                    <h2><p class="lead">Here at Jennings Consulting we pride ourselves in conducting professional supplier audits for a variety of industry sectors.

 We are a small team of business professionals with over 20 years’ experience within the Service and Manufacturing industries.

-We have held senior management positions within organisations reporting at board level on business performance driving improvements from the top.</H1)
+We have held senior management positions within organisations reporting at board level on business performance driving improvements from the top.
+Contact us below to discuss your requirements.

                 </div>
             </div>